Growing Cauliflower

 To cultivate a cauliflower plant successfully you must pay strict heed to the proper growing conditions.

-You may plant cauliflower at two times of the year: right before the last frost of the year and at the very tail end of summer for an early fall crop.
+right before the last frost of the year and at the very tail end of summer for an early fall crop.
 This plant grows best in cooler climates and in moist, well drained, nitrogen rich soils.
-A daily high temperature no higher than 80 degrees is most beneficial.
+Temperatures should reach a maximum of 80° F/26°C.

 The seeds absolutely must be kept moist and warm or they won't germinate.
 Usually four to six weeks growing time is necessary before transplanting them into your garden but it varies a bit depending upon the variety.

-Soil conditions: Growing cauliflower requires a slightly acid soil with a pH of approximately 6.5.
-Till the soil to a depth of 10 inches and add manure or compost and nitrogen fertilizer.
+soil with a pH of approximately 6.5.
+Till the soil to a depth of 10

 The transplanted seedlings need to be set 18 inches apart in rows spaced 30 inches apart.
 Also, care should be taken to prevent the leaves from wilting since this will damage the plant.

 After initially watering the sets, cover them with mulch to retain the moisture.
 Growing cauliflower requires one inch of water per week.
-Also, growing cauliflower needs to be in full sun for at least six hours per day, however too much heat or cold will seriously affect the quality of the curds.
+Also, cauliflower needs to be in full sun for at least six hours per day, however too much heat or cold will seriously affect the quality of the curds.

 Whether caused by temperature extremes or drought, anything that halts the growth of the plant will have a negative impact upon head development.